2018210744/starter-hugo-research-group/content/en/authors/JinchengDai/_index.md

 #   link: files/cv.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-# email: "lihd19@mails.tsinghua.edu.cn"
+email: ""

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
-# ["Supervisor", "Researcher", "Ph.D Student","Postgraduate Student","Visting Postgraduate Student","Research Intern","Visiting Scholar","Graduated"]  选一个
 user_groups:
 - Supervisor
 ---